 TPM (Total Productive Maintenance) is an approach to maintenance that empowers operators with the expanded responsibility of integrating equipment maintenance into the manufacturing process.
-The goal of any TPM program is to eliminate losses tied to equipment maintenance or, in other words, keep equipment producing only good product, as fast as possible with no unplanned downtime.
+The goal of any TPM program is to eliminate losses tied to equipment maintenance or, in other words, keep equipment producing only good product as fast as possible with no unplanned downtime.
 We like to refer to this as “perfect production”.
 TPM takes a proactive approach to maintaining and improving equipment as opposed to a typical reactive maintenance process.

 Maintenance has traditionally been viewed as a separate entity outside of the manufacturing process.
-As companies began to identify the role of maintenance in the production process a gradual shift in thinking occurred.
-TPM emerged out of the need to integrate maintenance with manufacturing to improve productivity and asset availability.
-The culmination of change from a reactive/corrective maintenance environment to one that is based on preventative maintenance through predictive maintenance is the process of TPM.
+However, as companies began to identify the role of maintenance in the production process, a gradual shift in thinking occurred.
+Total Productive Maintenance emerged out of the need to integrate maintenance with manufacturing to improve productivity and asset availability.
+The culmination of change from a reactive/corrective maintenance environment to one that is based on prevention through predictive maintenance is the process of TPM.

 Successful TPM is a group effort where the entire organization works together to maintain and improve the equipment.
 One of the first steps in implementing TPM is forming teams that are empowered to improve the process.
 Flattening the organizational structure enables teams to address issues when they have the greatest impact – when they occur.
 As employees join TPM teams, operators are trained to perform routine maintenance items and assume an ownership role.
 Employees empowered to affect the process will typically be in a position to identify and create process improvements that would have normally been overlooked by management.
 An on-going refactoring of the process provides a method to implement improvements.